Tony1276/personal-website/README.md

 # personal-website
-This repo is my journey to learning HTML.
+This repo is my journey to learning full stack web development.